mikechambers/dcli/README.md

 You can download the latest binaries for Windows, Linux and x86_64 Mac from the [releases](https://github.com/mikechambers/dcli/releases/latest) page.

 Just download, place them in your path and run from the command line (use --help to get a list of options).
-You can find a script [here](https://github.com/mikechambers/dcli/blob/main/tests/) that will run all of the apps to verfiy they are working and in your path.
+You can find a script [here](https://github.com/mikechambers/dcli/blob/main/tests/) that will run all of the apps to verify they are working and in your path.

 [![](https://img.shields.io/github/v/release/mikechambers/dcli?style=social)](https://github.com/mikechambers/dcli/releases/latest)